overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

   module to the serial interface bus (or directly to a device with this interface); _Note: contact "A" for non-inverted signal (D+), contact "B" for inverted signal (D-)._
-- If the product should have access to the Internet or LAN: using the Ethernet connection cable (included in the package), connect the **"ETH"** connector (8P8C/RJ45) to the local network or computer.
+- If the product should have access to the Internet or LAN: using the Ethernet connection cable (included in the package) or twisted pair cable of cat.
+5e with 8P8C (RJ45) plug, connect the **"ETH"** connector (8P8C/RJ45) to the local network or computer.
 - Ensure the memory card is present in the **"MEM"** slot (installed by the manufacturer).
 - Connect the RS-485 module to one of the **"EXT1"** or **"EXT2** (USB Type-A) connectors.
 - Connect the power unit (included) to the **"PWR"** (DC Plug) connector.
 - Optionally: secure the USB connections with plastic cable ties to avoid accidental disconnection.
-- Connect the power unit to the power supply network 220-240 V 50 Hz.
+- Connect the power unit to the power supply network 220-240VAC (50Hz).

 ## OPCB-221B operation